antlas0/meshtastic_visualizer/README.md

 # Meshtastic Visualizer
 Python PyQt graphical desktop app to interface with a local Meshtastic node using an USB connection.
 Possibility to subscribe to MQTT servers and retrieve nodes, messages,...
+Objective is to be able to use an already configured Meshtastic device, and be able to inspect messages, packets, metrics,...

+Initial work based on original repository of "Meshtastic Chat Desktop"

 Main framework used is PyQt6.

-Work based on original repository of "Meshtastic Chat Desktop"

-> Meshtastic Chat Desktop is a desktop application designed for Meshtastic device users who want to send and receive messages using their Meshtastic device via their desktop.

-The objective is to provide a build on Linux (should work on Windows, compatibility not ensured).
+Linux compatible, debian based testes (should work on Windows, compatibility not ensured).

 ## Features
 | Feature | Using local device | Using MQTT |